 We will keep this page updated with existing opportunities for internal funding through the Center, as well as opportunities for funding for external collaborations.
 For external funding opportunities see Off Campus Opportunities.
 For further information on any of these opportunities please contact firstname.lastname@example.org.

-If interested in joining the CPSH student contingent to LPSC2023, please send a few sentences describing your interest and goals for attending the meeting and an estimate for your travel budget along with any co-funding from your advisor or unit to Afzal Shadab (PhD Candidate at the Oden Institute for Computational Engineering and Sciences).
+If interested in joining the CPSH student contingent to LPSC2024, please send a few sentences describing your interest and goals for attending the meeting and an estimate for your travel budget along with any co-funding from your advisor or unit to Rhianna Moore (Earth and Planetary Sciences Postdoctoral Fellow, Jackson School).
 We welcome planetary science students from any college or unit.

 The CNS Catalyst Grant is a College of Natural Sciences internal funding mechanism meant to inspire interdisciplinary research collaborations that will seed efforts to secure major external funding.
 The CNS Catalyst Grant program funds up to two proposals per cycle, each at the level of $50,000 for one year.